mylesieong/Seated-Exercises-in-Vehicles/Product_Requirement_Document.md

 * Manage records
     * test case: When [Open app]>[Navigate to setting], user can see a reset button with clear description
     * test case: When [Open app]>[Navigate to setting]>[click on reset], user can clear all records

-## User story
-_Describe what the product can do from a user's point of view_
-* As Claire, I want to have a scheduled stretching session throughout the day, so that I can ease my back pain
-* As David, I want to access to some seat-friendly core exercises, so that I make most of my long commute time
-* As Vanessa, I want to do in- seat stretching in low key, so that I can ease my back pain while not looking weird to others on plane

 ## UX Flow & Design Notes
 * _See figma_